-- a) An agricultural land base, based on mapping provided by the Province where mapping is available and requested, comprised of prime agricultural areas, including specialty crop areas, and rural lands that together create a continuous productive land base for agriculture; and - b) An agri-food network which includes infrastructure, services, and assets important to the viability of the agri-food sector.
+- a) An agricultural land base comprised of prime agricultural areas, including specialty crop areas.
+It may also include rural lands that help to create a continuous productive land base for agriculture; and - An agri-food network which includes infrastructure, services, and assets important to the viability of the agri-food sector.